Lesson video

 Armie felt snubbed as Oz rudely refused his offering of biscuits.

-Pause the video now and off you go.
+Pause the video now, and off you go.

-So snubbed synonyms are ignored, rejected or insulted.
+So, snubbed synonyms are ignored, rejected or insulted.

-An actor might feel snubbed if he went for audition and then didn't get the job, the role.
+An actor might feel snubbed if he went for an audition and then didn't get the job, the role.

-Snubbed expression on your face, maybe for feeling snubbed, you're feeling quite disappointed and that would show on your face.
+Maybe if you're feeling snubbed, you're feeling quite disappointed and that would show on your face.

 Feeling snubbed or a snubbed feeling.